|

 Religion is an important or the primary factor in many people's lives and, not surprisingly, the same is true, with a twist, for many who suffer from OCD.
 For some, unfortunately, their religion is an integral part of their obsessions (e.g., scrupulosity) and/or compulsions.
 For others, fortunately, their faith provides a means of dealing with and/or overcoming their OCD and its attendant problems.
 Below you will find links to religion-related OCD web sites.

-The largely Christian focus of this page is simply a matter of my not yet encountering many web sites dealing with OCD in the context of a non-Christian religion.
+The largely Christian focus of this page is simply a matter of my not yet encountering many web sites dealing with OCD in the context of non-Christian religions and cultures.
 I am very interested in learning how OCD manifests itself in other religions and cultures; if you can provide some links, please let me know!

-Dr. Lee Baer addresses much the same question in his book, The Imp of the Mind (my review) (emphasis in the original):
+Dr. Lee Baer addresses much the same question in his book, The Imp of the Mind (emphasis in the original):

 Why has this chapter focused on the religious obsessions of Christians? ...
 Do Jews, followers of Islam, and members of other organized religions have religious obsessions like these?
 Yes, although they often take a different form ...